Introduction

 To add options to a select element using the DOM, you can follow these steps:

-2. Set the text property of the option element to the desired option text.
+element to the desired option text. - Set the

-3. Set the value property of the option element to the desired option value.
+element to the desired option value. - Append the

 Here's an example code snippet that demonstrates this process: